-The period of the guard timer can be configured in 10 ms steps between 10 ms and 2 seconds, with a default value of 500 ms WTR Time The Wait To Restore timing value to be used in revertive switching.
-The period of the WTR time can be configured by the operator in 1 minute steps between 5 and 12 minutes with a default value of 5 minutes.
-Hold Off Time The timing value to be used to make persistent check on Signal Fail before switching.
-The range of the hold off timer is 0 to 10 seconds in steps of 100 ms Version ERPS Protocol Version - v1 or v2 Revertive In Revertive mode, after the conditions causing a protection switch has cleared, the traffic channel is restored to the working transport entity, i.e., blocked on the RPL.
-In Non-Revertive mode, the traffic channel continues to use the RPL, if it is not failed, after a protection switch condition has cleared.
-VLAN config VLAN configuration of the Protection Group.
-Click on the "VLAN Config" link to configure VLANs for this protection group.
+The period of the guard timer can be configured in 10 ms steps between 10 ms and 2 seconds, with a default value of 500 ms The Wait To Restore timing value to be used in revertive switching.
+WTR Time The period of the WTR time can be configured by the operator in 1 minute steps between 5 and 12 minutes with a default value of 5 minutes.
+Hald Off Time The timing value to be used to make persistent check on Signal Fail before switching.
+Hold Off Time The range of the hold off timer is 0 to 10 seconds in steps of 100 ms Version ERPS Protocol Version - v1 or v2 In Revertive mode, after the conditions causing a protection switch has cleared, the Davantiva traffic channel is restored to the working transport entity, i.e., blocked on the RPL.
+Revertive In Non-Revertive mode, the traffic channel continues to use the RPL, if it is not failed, after a protection switch condition has cleared. \/ AN VLAN configuration of the Protection Group.
+Click on the "VLAN Config" link to configure VLAN config VLANs for this protection group.